Setup and integration guides for cowork-db, a BYODB memory layer for AI conversations.

 The update script:

-Access it at http://localhost:3000 on your database host machine.
+Access it at http://localhost:<db-port>/ on your database host machine.
+Login as root with the password from LOCAL_DASHBOARD_ARCADEDB_ROOT_PASSWORD.

-Memgraph is lightweight.
+Memory, Entity, and Staging vertices and their HNSW-indexed embeddingsArcadeDB is lightweight for graph + vector workloads.
 A machine with 2GB RAM and 10GB disk space is sufficient for most use cases.
 Docker must be installed and running.

 Yes!
-Memgraph supports ARM64.
+ArcadeDB runs on the JVM and supports ARM64.
 A Raspberry Pi 4 with 4GB+ RAM works well.

 MCP tool calls will fail gracefully.
 When your server comes back online, Tailscale automatically reconnects.
 No data is lost.